-GLUTEN-FREEE II DAIRY FREE II NUT FREE II SESAME FREE
+GLUTEN-FREE II DAIRY FREE II NUT FREE II SESAME FREE II NIGHTSHADE FREE II FISH FREE II SHELLFISH FREE II SOY FREE

 These buckwheat waffles are a delicious, filling, and nutritious breakfast.
 I'm always seeking healthy, gluten-free bread alternatives, and these buckwheat waffles hit the mark.